 Voting for Tree of the Year

 The winning tree will be decided by Comox Valley residents through voting on the CVN website.
 A map of the nominees and suggestions for touring them (preferably by cycling or walking) will be published in a blog post, and the start of voting is also announced in a blog post.
-Voting typically starts in late April and closes around June 1, and the winner is announced later in June.
+As of 2023, the voting period starts on April 1 and closes on May 31, and the winner is announced later in June.

 If an overwhelming number of trees are nominated, the Tree of the Year committee may pre-judge the nominations to select a manageable number for voting.